sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/json.rst

 ----------------------------------------
 This node saves the incoming dataset as JSON File.

-Below is a sample workflow which contains the Save JSON processor in Fire Insights.
+Below is a sample workflow which contains the Save JSON processor in Sparkflows.
 It demonstrates the usage of Save JSON node to save the incoming dataset in JSON format.

 .. figure:: ../../../_assets/user-guide/read-write/save-files/save-json-wf.png
    :alt: savefiles_userguide